create-go-app/fiber-go-template/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: "koddr"
 ---

+**Required check list:**

+- [x] I'm gonna mark the checkboxes like this.
+- [ ] I didn't find in the Create Go App CLI repository's issues section similar feature request.
+- [ ] I understand, that the Create Go App CLI is Open Source and not-for-profit product.
+- [ ] This is not about third-party project, framework, package or technology.

 **Is your feature request related to a problem?
 Please describe.**

 <!-- A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...] -->